 #4.
 He Would Like to Talk, But His Wife Is Not Available

 He calls his wife, but she is either unwilling to talk to him because she performs the majority of the housework and child care or she is too busy with the kids, work, and commitments.
-Because the emotional affair is present and gives him the company he needs, she becomes his companion whether they are speaking on the phone, computer, in person, traveling, or going to the gym.
-The Emotional Affair purposefully refrains from placing demands on him because she already feels in charge and wanted by him.
+Because the emotional affair is present and she gives him the company he needs, she becomes his companion whether they are speaking on the phone, computer, in person, traveling, or going to the gym.
+The emotional affair purposefully refrains from placing demands on him because she already feels in charge and wanted by him.